DistributedArchitectureProcessMining/.github/README.md

 ![Overall communication flow](./Assets/ServiceRegistryCommunications.png)

+### Test

+The repository consist of automated test for all endpoints in all services.

 # Docker compose

 This does not fulfill it's intended functionality when all services are running through docker on the same windows machine.